MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Option 3: using APIs

 To build an application to automate registering and onboarding devices, APIs are available through Microsoft Graph.
-To do this, follow these steps.
+To use APIs, follow these steps.

 1. Create an app registration in Microsoft Entra.